 But the real seasonal star of the entry is this collection of printable vintage leaf images I’ve curated from around the internet.
 They are framed in simple 16×20 frames I found at Michaels on clearance a few years ago.
 I spray painted the wooden frame black, but I loved the textured detail that may be hard to really see in these photos.

 Each one of the vintage (non copyrighted) images needed considerable editing in Photoshop to get them to this stage and to this printable size of 11×14.
 I also created a consistent color background so that it appeared the images where from the same collection.

-While I will provide a link to my edited images for you to download, I want to be fair to the original hosts.
+While I will provide a link to my edited images for you to download, but I also want to be fair to the original hosts.
 Please see the links above to where I found the “original” images.
 Please support them by visiting their sites and check out what else they have to offer.
-Each of them offer a nearly infinite array of quality printables.
+Each of them offers a nearly infinite array of quality printables.